zcliang97/stock-visualizer/README.md

 # Stock Visualizer

 ## Description
 This is a stock visualization tool that is built to help users visualize selective stocks in real time.
-This project pulls data from ___ API and plots the data with the Plotly.js library.
+This project pulls live data from online APIs and plots the data with the Plotly.js library.

 ## Install Instructions